MijiGamin1/pyramid-archive/README.md

 # pyramid-archive
 A bunch of pyramids made in different programming languages.
-The idea is that you input a number, and it makes a "pyramid" (tower of asterisks of increasing widths) based on the number you've inputted.
+The idea is that you input a number, and it makes a left-aligned "pyramid" (tower of asterisks of increasing widths) based on the number you've inputted.

 ## Cool pyramid-related things:
 [pyramid.py ran on a calculator](https://youtu.be/JQqT5u8wZeE)